 Conflict is a necessary part of building a team and making a difference at work.
 Conflict at work is unavoidable.
+However, failure to resolve it and the cost of conflict at work can lead to stress, lost time, increased turnover, and more.
 If conflict at work is resolved in a timely fashion, teams perform much better and satisfaction at work also improves.
-Failure to do so can lead to workplace stress, lost time, increased turnover, and more.

 This is why managers are often trained in conflict assessment and resolution.
 But conflict management isn’t an exact science and the results vary depending on how it is handled.
 Companies lose thousands of dollars every year due to these disputes; but monetary loss isn’t all there is to this equation.

 The cost of conflict at work runs much deeper than this.
 Here, we will discuss some hidden costs that you might have to face if your management doesn’t handle difficult coworkers on time.

 Direct Costs of Employee Conflict – Lost Time & Momentum